Natural Gas: A Sustainable Choice

 - UniSource supports the adoption of natural gas-fueled vehicles.
 Natural gas combustion is significantly cleaner that petroleum combustion.

-Natural gas is clean and efficient.
+Natural gas is efficient.

 - Continued efficiency improvements have helped hold total residential gas usage levels steady since 1970, even as the number of customers served has increased by 86 percent, according to the U.S. Energy Information Administration (EIA).
 More efficient gas furnaces, water heaters, and other equipment have combined with utility energy efficiency programs to achieve tremendous energy and cost savings for customers.